hackerstolz/foodhacks-apis/README.md

 For more information on the event please check out the event description at [our event page](www.food-hacks.de)

+We use Devposts as our hackathon management system!
+Please also register there: [food{hacks} Devposts page](http://food-hacks.devpost.com/)

 ## APIs & Datasets with a related challenges
 We will announce challenges  soon.
 There will be a dedicated prize for this challenges, dedicated for the best solution of the problem described in the challenge.